 The better your cultivation is, the better chance you have of converting the donor when the time comes to make your ask.

-Make the most of major giving with these four donor cultivation strategies.
+Make the most of major giving with these five donor cultivation strategies:

 You can't move forward with any fundraising process if you don't put a plan in place first.
 And that's certainly true of major gift donor cultivation.